ComposableAnalytics/Docs/docs/Videos/Composable-Videos.md

 ## Building Web Services with Composable DataFlows (Part 2)

-This video demonstrates further builds on using DataFlows as web services, and specifically demonstrates how to use the Clone and nested dataflow functionaility to introduce dynamic routing.
+This video demonstrates further builds on using DataFlows as web services, and specifically demonstrates how to use the Clone and nested DataFlow functionality to introduce dynamic routing.

 [![Building Web Services with Composable DataFlows (Part 2)](img/Composable_DataFlow_WebServices_02.png)](https://www.youtube.com/watch?v=dWOc7JMpTJc "Building Web Services with Composable DataFlows (Part 1)")